Configuring S3/Azure Blob Storage Files Data Dependency¶

-S3 files’ dependency implies that a schedule runs if the data is arrived in S3 buckets.
+S3 or Azure blob storage files’ dependency implies that a schedule runs if the data is available in S3 buckets or Azure blob storage.
 You can create a schedule to run at a specific date and time, either once or on a repetitive basis if the data exists.
 You can define repeat intervals such as last 6 hours, last 6 days, last 3 weeks, and last 7 months.

 To create a schedule at periodic intervals, Qubole Scheduler requires the following information:

 - Start day or time (parameter: window_start)

 - Day or time interval that denotes when and how often data is generated (parameter: interval)

 - Nominal time which is the logical start time of an instance

 For AWS: The following table shows how to create data in S3 files for the previous day’s data with daily interval.

 |Sequence ID||Nominal Time||Created At||Dependency|